patrickmmartin/pith-writings/eight_rooty_pieces/article.md

 The loop is controlled by a test on whether we're "near enough" to the answer which may be a _discussion points_.

-Finally, note the mechanism for generating a new trial value always narrows the difference between the trial and trial / input.
+Also note the mechanism for generating a new trial value always narrows the difference between the trial and trial / input.

 Notable points:
 * it's quite possibly the only algorithm to be presented here that you can implement using a piece of rope and a setsquare.